-"Server is the man" (authoritative server)
+"Server is the man" \ (authoritative server ).
+Concept:

 - The server has the last word

 - For example:

 - Packet loss from player 3?

-Server makes up control for player 3 (instead of waiting for them)
+Server makes up controls for player 3 (instead of waiting for them)

-- Note: server defines what player 3 eventually did, not player 3 itself!
+- Note: server defines what player 3 did, not player 3 itself!

-- i.e., clients take server's word even for its own actions
+- i.e., clients take server's word even for their own actions

 - Packet loss affects one player only

-Tim Sweeney (Unreal)
+\ Tim Sweeney (Unreal / Epic Games)

-Game-Status Snapshots
+Game-Status Snapshots (compared to deterministic lockstep)

-- the gains:

-- determinism: no longer needs be assumed

-- joining ongoing games: trivial now

-- packet loss: bearable (hurts the player only)

-- to profit: UDP

-- slower connection: bearable (affects that player only)

-- the losses:

-- packet size: a lot bigger!

-- optimizations, to counter this:

-- compress world status

-- send to each client only the portions which interest its player

-- responsiveness:

-from input to effect = delivery time :-(

-from input to visual = 2 x delivery time :-0 -
+- the gains: - determinism: not a required assumption anymore - joining ongoing games: becomes trivial - packet loss: bearable (hurts that player only) - to profit: use UDP - slower connection: bearable (affects that player only) - the losses: - packet size: a lot bigger! optimizations, to counter this: - compress world status - send only the portions of the status which changed or which interest a player - perceived latency: from input to effect = delivery time :-( from input to visual = 2 x delivery time :-0

-hurts gameplay!
+Loss of responsiveness hurts gameplay!